GusFurtado/cornershop/README.md

 ... )
 ```

-Check the [examples folder](examples) for more details about working with methods and working the models.
+Check the [examples folder](examples) for more details about [working with methods](https://github.com/GusFurtado/cornershop/blob/main/examples/Working%20with%20Cornershop%20methods.ipynb) and [working with models](https://github.com/GusFurtado/cornershop/blob/main/examples/Working%20with%20Cornershop%20models.ipynb).